rollokb/redux-ws-chatapp/README.md

 # React Chat App

 Simple application with a Redux front end and a simple websocket server that broadcasts users' messages to every websocket instance.
-Largely did this is revision.
+Largely did this for revision.

 ## How to use